-An alert list of emerging freshwater aquatic and riparian plant and crayfish species was established for the LIFE RIPARIAS territory (an area covering 260.000 hectares in the Scheldt district encompassing the Dijle, Mark and Zenne river basins) by a three-step screening of alien species available on the Belgian market for ornamental purposes.
+An alert list of emerging freshwater aquatic and riparian plant and crayfish species was established for the LIFE RIPARIAS territory (an area covering 260.000 hectares in the Scheldt district encompassing the Dijle, Mark and Zenne river basins) by a three-step screening of alien species available on the Belgian market for ornamental purposes (nurseries, garden centres and aquarium shops).
 It includes species with medium to very high environmental risk scores, assessed through the Harmonia+ risk scoring system.
-The alert list consists of 10 plant species and 7 crayfish species native to various regions of the world.
+The alert list consists of 3 riparian plant species, 6 aquatic plant species and 4 crayfish species native to various regions of the world.

-Together with Invasive Alien Species (IAS) of EU concern, alert-list species will be subjected to enhanced surveillance through action C1 and will be a target for early eradication through action C2 of the LIFE RIPARIAS project.
+Together with Invasive Alien Species (IAS) of EU concern, alert-list species will be subjected to enhanced surveillance through action C1 and will be a target for early eradication in natural areas through action C2 of the LIFE RIPARIAS project.
+However, contrary to IAS of EU concern, no action is required by law to withdraw them from private ponds and gardens.
 Identification sheets will be produced for all these species through action E2 to facilitate species recognition in the field.